bogdaniordan/store-management-tool/README.md

 ## Overview

-The store management tool is an API which supports CRUD mainly operations where store products and inventories can be managed by various users.
+The store management tool is an API which mainly supports CRUD operations where store products and inventories can be managed by various users.
+The API also offers authentication and authorization mechanisms.

 ## Technology Stack